joaomariolago/stm32h5-zenoh-lwip-demo/docs/tutorial.md

 |   |   |   ...
 ```

-The function for each file is:
+Each file in the structure serves a specific role within the Ethernet integration:

-- `ethernet.h` and `ethernet.c`: This is the main application file that will use and startup basic processes on the LWIP stack, it will basically start the stack and configure the interface, adding either a static IP or using DHCP to acquire one.
-You can modify this file to make any kind of configuration needed by other modules to operate corretly.
-Think of it as a startup step to make the network stack ready to use.
+- **`ethernet.h` and `ethernet.c`**: These files form the main application layer responsible for initializing and starting the LWIP stack.
+They handle the interface configuration, including setting a static IP or acquiring one via DHCP.
+You may modify these files to include any additional setup required by other modules.
+Think of this as the network stack's startup logic.

-- `ethernetif.h` and `ethernetif.c`: This is the interface file that will be used by the LWIP stack to communicate with the hardware, it will be responsible for sending and receiving packets from the network.
-This will be basically the file provided by default from ST with some small modifications to connect it with the generated code from CubeMX.
+- **`ethernetif.h` and `ethernetif.c`**: These files implement the hardware interface for LWIP.
+They manage the low-level transmission and reception of network packets.
+These are typically based on the default ST-provided implementations, with minor modifications to integrate with the code generated by STM32CubeMX.

-- `lwipopts.h`: This is the configuration file for the LWIP stack, it will be used to configure the stack to work as we want, like setting the number of buffers, the size of the buffers, the number of connections, etc.
+- **`lwipopts.h`**: This is the LWIP configuration file, which defines stack parameters such as buffer counts and sizes, maximum number of connections, and other behavior customizations to tailor the stack to your application needs.

-So first of all make sure to create all required folders and files, and then follow next steps to configure them.
+Before proceeding, ensure all required folders and files are created.
+Once the structure is in place, continue with the following steps to configure them properly.

 Most part of the files will be based on the provided from [st classic-coremw-apps](https://github.com/STMicroelectronics/stm32h5-classic-coremw-apps) repository, for the H5 series.
 For our example we gonna use the [LwIP_HTTP_Server_Socket_RTOS](https://github.com/STMicroelectronics/stm32h5-classic-coremw-apps/tree/main/Projects/NUCLEO-H563ZI/Applications/LwIP/LwIP_HTTP_Server_Socket_RTOS) as a base.
 Some concepts were also used from the tutorial post on ST comunity [How to use the LwIP Ethernet middleware on the STM32H5 series](https://community.st.com/t5/stm32-mcus/how-to-use-the-lwip-ethernet-middleware-on-the-stm32h5-series/ta-p/691100).
 Thanks to the authors for the great content.